jxnblk/hypercolors/README.md

   ]
 ```

-Everytime hyperterm is opened, a randomly generated color scheme is created for that session.
+Every time hyperterm is opened, a randomly generated color scheme is created for that session.
 Force reloading will also update the colors.

 MIT License